Senior Research Fellow

-Kate Guy is a Senior Research Fellow with the Center for Climate and Security (CCS), and Chair of CCS’s National Security, Military and Intelligence Panel (NSMIP).
+Kate Guy is a Senior Research Fellow with the Center for Climate and Security (CCS), and Deputy Director of the International Military Council on Climate and Security.
+Previously, she was Chair of CCS’s National Security, Military and Intelligence Panel (NSMIP).
 She is currently pursuing a PhD in International Relations at the University of Oxford, where she researches the intersection of climate change, national security, and global governance.
 In addition to her studies, Kate also works as a research assistant to the Dean of the Blavatnik School of Government, and is a manager of the Oxford School of Climate Change.

 She most recently worked in American politics and policy as the Senior Policy Program Manager with the Truman National Security Project, and as assistant to the Campaign Manager of Hillary Clinton’s 2016 presidential race.